MrYsLab/telemetrix-esp32/docs/index.md

 * Support For DHT Temperature/Humidity Sensors
 * Servo Motors
 * Stepper Motors
-* All Data change events are reported asynchronously via user registered callback functions and are timestamped.
+* All Data change events are reported asynchronously via user-registered callback functions and are timestamped.
-* Integrated server debugging facilities is included.
+* Integrated server debugging facilities are included.

 ## API Documentation
 Online API documentation is available for the